LouiseMassager/Robotics1-project/README.md

 ## Deployment

-*** To set the Mara robotic joint angles directly:
+:student: To set the Mara robotic joint angles directly:

 - step 1: launch the Mara robot in Gazebo
 In terminal 1: